BEVERLY HILLS, Calif. (AP) — The premiere of "Whitney" was no family affair. But no one expected Whitney Houston's kin to attend.

-But Houston's family was conspicuously absent from the premiere, which took place at the Paley Center for Media, located just blocks away from The Beverly Hilton hotel, where the 48-year-old Houston drowned in her guest room in February 2012.
+But a blast of Houston's colleagues and friends did make the screening.
+It took place at the Paley Center for Media, just blocks from the Beverly Hilton hotel, where the 48-year-old Houston drowned in her guest room in February 2012.
 The official coroner's report listed heart disease and cocaine as contributing factors in her death.

-Relatives were invited to participate in the "Whitney" project from the start, explained Angela Bassett, the Oscar-nominated actress marking her feature-directing debut with the biopic, which debuts Jan.
+Relatives were invited, but declined, to participate in the "Whitney" project from the start, explained Bassett.
+The Oscar-nominated actress marked her feature-directing debut with the biopic, which debuts Jan.
 17 on the Lifetime cable network.

-And at least the family could breathe a bit easier knowing Bassett was at the helm.
-The "Whitney" director and Houston worked closely during production and promotion of the 1994 big-screen drama "Waiting to Exhale," and Bassett expressed fond memories of her co-star.
+Bassett and Houston worked closely during production and promotion of the 1994 big-screen drama "Waiting to Exhale," and Bassett expressed fond memories of her co-star.

-"To have had that experience of being around her," noted Bassett, "all that came back to serve me in the making of this."
+"To have had that experience of being around her," Bassett said, "all that came back to serve me in the making of this."

 Nevertheless, without the family's blessing, the "Whitney" production was not allowed to use Houston's original recordings.
-So, to deliver something approximating Houston's remarkable voice, Bassett hired singer Deborah Cox, Houston's one-time label mate, recording partner and long-time friend.
+So, to deliver something approximating Houston's distinctive voice, Bassett hired singer Deborah Cox, Houston's one-time label mate, recording partner and longtime friend.

-Cox took the gig, even if it was destined to be a thankless one.
+Cox took the gig, even though she said it was destined to be a thankless assignment.

-"I knew I would be judged," Cox said, with a smile.
+"I knew I would be judged," Cox recalled, with a smile.
 "Everyone was going to come for me.
 Don't.
 I come with love."

-As did actress Yaya DaCosta ("Lee Daniels' The Butler"), who said she took on the role of Houston concerned about just one critic: Houston herself.
+As did actress and former "America's Top Model" runner-up Yaya DaCosta ("Lee Daniels' The Butler"), who said she took on the role of Houston concerned about just one critic: Houston herself.

 Follow Mike Cidoni Lennox at www.twitter.com/CidoniLennox